Global equities inch higher, bonds gain as Europe COVID cases rise

-NEW YORK (Reuters) - Global equities inched higher and safe-haven assets such as U.S. Treasuries rallied on Monday as investors weighed rising coronavirus cases in Europe against a break in the recent run-up of bond yields sparked by concerns of higher global inflation.
+NEW YORK (Reuters) -Global equities gained and safe-haven assets such as U.S. Treasuries rallied on Monday as investors weighed rising coronavirus cases in Europe against a break in the recent run-up of bond yields sparked by concerns of higher global inflation.

-A third wave of COVID-19 across Europe due to highly contagious coronavirus variants is boosting concerns of another round of economic restrictions, with Paris going into a four-week lockdown late last week.
+A third wave of COVID-19 across Europe due to highly contagious coronavirus variants is boosting concerns about another round of economic restrictions, with Paris going into a four-week lockdown late last week.

 “The question is whether investors will remain calm amid the increasing uncertainty.
 If the vaccination campaign would be running successfully, it would be much easier for market participants to ignore the sharp uptick in new cases.”